opsec-ee/rtka-u/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This project is licensed under Dual Licensing.
 See the [LICENSE](LICENSE) file for details.

 _For commercial licensing inquiries, please contact_ opsec.ee@pm.me